 (#5494, #5500, #5503, #7406, #8104, #9947, #7125, #3197, #5689, #9541, #6025)If a STA ignores an inter-BSS PPDU following the procedure in 27.9.2.1 (General), using a chosen SRG OBSS_PD level, or a chosen non-SRG OBSS_PD level shall start an OBSS_PD SR transmit power restriction period.
 This OBSS_PD SR transmit power restriction period shall be terminated at the end of the TXOP that the STA gains once its backoff reaches zero.

-If a STA starts an OBSS_PD SR transmit power restriction period with a chosen non-SRG OBSS_PD level, the STA’s power as measured at the output of the antenna connector, shall be equal or lower than the TXPWRmax, calculated with this chosen non-SRG OBSS_PD level with Equation (27-4), with the appropriate non-SRG parameters according to Table 27-2 (Determining Non-SRG OBSS PD Min and Non-SRG OBSS PD Max values), for the transmissions of any PPDU (including HE Trigger-Based PPDU) until the end of the OBSS_PD SR transmit power restriction period.
+If a STA starts an OBSS_PD SR transmit power restriction period with a chosen non-SRG OBSS_PD level, the STA’s power as measured at the output of the antenna connector, shall be equal or lower than the TXPWRmax, calculated with this chosen non-SRG OBSS_PD level with Equation (27-4), with the appropriate non-SRG parameters according to Table 27-2 (Determining Non-SRG OBSS PD Min and Non-SRG OBSS PD Max values), for the transmissions of any PPDU (including HE Trigger-Based PPDU, except when the HE trigger-based PPDU is triggered by a Trigger frame having the CS Required subfield set to 0) until the end of the OBSS_PD SR transmit power restriction period.
 If a STA starts an OBSS_PD SR transmit power restriction period with a chosen SRG OBSS_PD level, the STA’s power as measured at the output of the antenna connector, shall be equal or lower than the TXPWRmax, calculated with this chosen SRG OBSS_PD level with Equation (27-4), with the appropriate SRG parameters according to Table 27-3 (Determining SRG OBSS PD Min and SRG OBSS PD Max values), for the transmissions of any PPDU (including HE Trigger-Based PPDU) until the end of the OBSS_PD SR transmit power restriction period.(#5870)

 Multiple ongoing OBSS_PD SR transmit power restriction periods may overlap in time.